Concentrix Interview Questions: Best Answers & Tips for Success

 Preparing for job interviews as a fresher?
 Explore upGrad’s free course on Complete Guide to Problem-Solving Skills to strengthen your decision-making abilities.

 The Concentrix technical interview round evaluates your job-specific knowledge and skills related to customer service and call center operations.
-This stage helps recruiters determine whether you understand the basics of the BPO industry and can apply that knowledge in real-world situations.
+This stage helps recruiters determine whether you understand the basics of the BPO industry and can apply that knowledge in practical situations.

 1. What is a call center, and how does it work?